MCT-master/mct-master.github.io/_posts/2020-12-10-pedal-applied.md

     -   [More users, more problems](#more-users-more-problems)
 -   [Conclusion](#conclusion)

-## What is Pedal?
+## What is Pedál?

-Pedal is a software that enables musicians to remotely collaborate in real time.
+Pedál is a software that enables musicians to remotely collaborate in real time.
 Some of its main features are the ability to stream both voice and system audio (from a DAW) between two collaborators.
-There is also the ability to drag and drop audio and MIDI clips to send from one collaborator to another, as well as a recording functionality to record directly into Pedal.
-Pedal is minimal and has a design reminiscent of analog guitar pedals.
+There is also the ability to drag and drop audio and MIDI clips to send from one collaborator to another, as well as a recording functionality to record directly into Pedál.
+Pedál is minimal and has a design reminiscent of analog guitar Pedáls.
 It’s not intended for live rehearsal (like JamKazam, JackTrip, etc), but instead is optimized for collaborative beat-making, songwriting, and recording sessions.

 A platform for musicians to collaborate: